Manu343726/Manu343726.github.io/portfolio.md

  - [**Terminal Workspace**](https://github.com/Manu343726/TerminalWorkspace): Just a bunch of vim plugins and configuration scripts.
 I'm a terminal guy, my preferred setup includes vim, tmux, and zsh.
 Those scripts try to automatize the installation and configuration of my setup.
 As the repo says, no guarantees, works for me at least. **Update**: Now I have a proper [dotfiles repository](https://github.com/Manu343726/dotfiles) designed with system bootstrapping in mind.
 Distro-agnostic package management, simple configuration, etc.

- - [**cppascii**](https://github.com/Manu343726/cppascii): A C++ course I'm currently managing for two years at my university.
-Enter and see how I torture my pupils. **Update**: Check [`GueimUCM/siplasplas` project](https://github.com/GueimUCM/siplasplas).
-This is a course I designed with the people at the Complutense University of Madrid game programming master degree in mind.
-I show them how to build a modern C++ library (CMake, continuous integration, unit testing, etc) by writing complex C++ features useful for game engines, such as variants, allocators, a reflection engine, etc.
+ - [**cppascii**](https://github.com/Manu343726/cppascii): A C++ course I used to organize in the Complutense University of Madrid.
+Also [`GueimUCM/siplasplas` project](https://github.com/GueimUCM/siplasplas), which is a course I designed with the people at the Complutense University of Madrid game programming master degree in mind.
+I show them how to build a modern C++ library (CMake, continuous integration, unit testing, etc) by writing complex C++ features useful for game engines, such as variants, allocators, a reflection engine, etc. The contents of the course ultimately elvolved into the siplasplas reflection library (See "writing a reflection engine from scratch" bellow).

  - [**Snail**](https://www.reddit.com/r/cpp/comments/2unezc/snail_continuationready_algorithms_from_stl/): I wanted composable range algorithms for C++, but waiting for Eric Niebler's range library was not an option.
 Meanwhile, Snail was my answer... **Update:** I'm working on a concurrent-continuation library as a *continuation* (no pun intended...) of Snail, basically I want to have a system to write UNIX-like pipelines in C++.
 This means writing fibers on top of Boost coroutines, lock-free queues, etc. So fun.
 I hope I will have an alpha version I could share soon.